-Properties Valuation technique Unobservable inputs Weighted average o rvable inputs unobservable input 0
+Properties Valuation technique Unobservable inputs Weighted average of unobservable input

-2021 2020
+2022 2021

 Situated in Mainland China

-- Industrial Comparison Prevailing unit rate RMB4,000- N/A
+- Industrial Comparison Prevailing unit rate N/A RMB4,000-

 approach RMB4,300

 per square

 metre

-Under the comparison approach, the properties are valued on market basis assuming sales in their existing state with the benefit of vacant possession and by making reference to comparable sales evidence as available in the relevant markets.
-Appropriate adjustments are then made to account for the differences between such properties and their respective comparables in terms of age, time, location, floor level and other relevant factors.
+Under the comparison approach, the properties were valued on market basis assuming sales in their existing state with the benefit of vacant possession and by making reference to comparable sales evidence as available in the relevant markets.
+Appropriate adjustments were then made to account for the differences between such properties and their respective comparables in terms of age, time, location, floor level and other relevant factors.